tallamjr/tallamjr.github.io/docs/projects/index.md

 # Recent Projects

 Below is a collection of open-source personal projects I am working on, as well as some very interesting projects I am lucky enough to be involved with.
-If you like the work here and would like to support more me, you can help sponsor more contributions
+If you like the work here and would like to support more from me, you can help sponsor contributions
 <a class="mdx-insiders" href="https://github.com/sponsors/tallamjr" data-icon="octicon-heart" aria-label="Sponsor @tallamjr on GitHub">here :octicons-heart-fill-24:{ .heart }</a>

 ---